Long Beach, 0.10% BAC, Plea Bargain to Wet Reckless

-At the scene, our client allegedly blew a 0.07% on the portable alcohol screening test.
+At the scene, our client allegedly blew a 0.07% on the preliminary alcohol screening test.
 The officer then hauled him into the station, where during booking, he was able to get his hands on our client’s jewelry.

-The same officer then had our client undergo another round of portable alcohol screening tests at the police station next to an active radio.
+The same officer then had our client undergo another round of preliminary alcohol screening tests at the police station next to an active radio.
 While radio frequency interference (RFI) is something that used to be a major issue in the accuracy of blood alcohol tests, it is an issue that has laid dormant for many years, if not decades.

 RFI is a concern when any electronic device is located close to a transmitting radio.
 The radio frequencies from the radio affect the operation of the other electronic device by creating additional electricity.
 This can become a concern when the non-radio device is a device such as a measuring device that relies upon electricity for accuracy of the measurement.
 In the case of our client, the measurement of his blood alcohol content would be potentially affected.